d4rm5/d4rm5/README.md

 I'm a systems engineering student from Argentina and a freak about blockchain, Ethereum, cryptography, and computers in general. 🧑‍💻

-Currently, I'm learning about smart contracts, cryptography, cybersecurity and related things.
-In the past I co-founded Libly.xyz and also contributed to [Proof of X](https://pox.me) protocol, but now I'm focused on learning. 🤜🤛
+Currently, I'm learning about smart contracts, cryptography, cybersecurity and related things. 🪷

 ## cool projects ↓